Move Out Information & Tips

 - 2 box trucks full of clothing & household items donated to ReSource

-- Food and books donated to our Campus Food Shelf / Feeding Chittenden and Better World Books
+- Food was donated to our Chauncey's Cupboard and books to Better World Books

 What you can do:

 - Be thoughtful and mindful in your move-out time.
 We all are ready for summer break—if we work together, we can get there quickly without trashing the campus (and planet), and help out those in need who can use the stuff we no longer want.

 - Educate yourself about what can be collected for donation:

 - Clothes, bedding, linens, towels, blankets, etc.: anything without major stains, holes, etc.